Siddharthakhandelwal/contact-scraper/README.md

 # Contact Scraper

-A powerful tool for scraping contact information such as emails and phone numbers from websites based on search queries.
+A powerful tool for scraping contact information such as emails and phone numbers from websites based on search queries .

 ## Overview